Kim Kardashian Stuns Fans With Controversial Video Of Chicago West Enjoying A Snake

 Animals have featured heavily in Kim Kardashian’s social media lately.
 Yesterday her Instagram story featured herself on a beach surrounded by pigs, and today she shared a video of her younger daughter Chicago West calmly playing with a snake.

 In the video clip, Chicago, 1, stood with a light-colored snake around her neck and in her hands.
 In the background, somebody said, “look at Chi Chi,” as the little girl examined the squirming reptile.
-At one point, Chicago held the snake’s head up and looked right at it as it starred back at her.
+At one point, Chicago held the snake’s head up and looked right at it as it stared back at her.
 In the background, another child talked, and then an adult holding a similar snake interacted with the daughter of Kim Kardashian and Kanye West.
 Chicago laughed, and the adult asked her if the snakes were brothers and went on to say that Saint West said that they were.

 The little girl wore a black satin, button-up top with red symbols.
 Her hair was pulled back in matching pigtail buns on top of her head.
 Two red bows tied on each bun completed her look.

 In mere minutes more than 1 million of Kardashian’s 146 million followers pressed the like button.
 Fans enjoy seeing glimpses of the business mogul’s life and children.
-While they get to see things on Keeping Up With The Kardashians, these clips feel more personal than the show.
+While they get to see things on Keeping Up with the Kardashians, these clips feel more personal than the show.
 Plenty of people left a comment for Kardashian’s brave little girl as well.

 ‘That’s Kanye’s daughter alright,” one follower noted.